netdata/netdata/docs/step-by-step/step-04.md

 Netdata.

 The most reliable method of finding your Netdata config directory is loading your `netdata.conf` on your browser.
 Open a tab and navigate to `http://HOST:19999/netdata.conf`.
-Your browser will load up a text document that looks like this:
+Your browser will load a text document that looks like this:

 ![A netdata.conf file opened in the browser](https://user-images.githubusercontent.com/1153921/68346763-344f1c80-00b2-11ea-9d1d-0ccac74d5558.png)